-The Solution Sexplained Accredited Training
+The Solution Sexplained® Accredited Training

-Sexplained Training For Students
+Sexplained® Training

-A British branded, globally innovative sexual health training package, taught by British nurse specialists, which is now available world-wide, to English speaking people, offering recognised and recorded British accreditation.
+A British branded, globally innovative sexual health training package, taught by British nurse specialists, which is now available world-wide, to English speaking people, offering recognised and recorded British certification and, if desired, further accreditation.

-"You come to us, we travel to you (by arrangement), or we 'beam in' to see, hear and speak to you by webcam, either individually or as a group; at home, in your office or in your classroom".
+"You come to us, we travel to you, or we 'beam in' by e-learning; at home, in your office or in your classroom".

-What is Sexplained Training?
+What is Sexplained® Training?

-With students from anywhere in the English speaking world, Sexplained Training offers a gentle learning experience in contraception and sexual health topics.
-Our students are enthusiastic people from a range of backgrounds, who are or will be influencing adolescents about these topics and who need to understand the subjects well enough to teach them with confidence and 'field' questions/answers more competently and safely.
+With students from anywhere in the English speaking world, Sexplained® Training offers a gentle learning experience in contraception and sexual health topics.
+Our students are enthusiastic people from a range of backgrounds, who are, or will be, influencing others about these topics and who need to understand the subjects well enough to teach them with confidence and 'field' questions/answers more competently and safely.